 Bone Palace Ballet

-Bone Palace Ballet was my first orchestral composition, written for the London Symphony Orchestra through the LSO Discovery Panufnik Composers Scheme, supported by the Helen Hamelyn Trust.
+Bone Palace Ballet (2014) was my first orchestral composition, written for the London Symphony Orchestra through the LSO Discovery Panufnik Composers Scheme, supported by the Helen Hamelyn Trust.
+The LSO has since recorded a revised version of the piece for release on its LSO Live label in 2020.
+(The above recording is from a rehearsal of the original version.)

 From personal diaries and home videos to sculptures and symphonies, much of today's human activity seems aimed at channelling our experiences as individuals into documented forms.
 Even the primal instinct to procreate could be regarded as an expression of the even deeper desire to make a mark on our world, to leave behind a living legacy that will carry our DNA forward into the next generation.